kartulita/wheatley/src/doc/2-NAMING.md

 ## Constants

-Constant values are namespaced, lowercase, with underscores between words:
+Constant values are namespaced, lowercase, with underscores between words (snake-case).
+Actually, I may have broken this a few times, maybe just follow the camelCase convention used for everything else (but keep namespacing).

     angular.module('bools', []);